awyewlim/Webale-Chess-Game/README.md

 **Plus** - can move any number of steps up and down, or left and right.

 **Arrow** - can only move 1 or 2 steps forward each time, but when it reaches the other edge of the board, it turns around and heads back in the opposite direction.
-(The icon should also turn around when that happens.)